jrantane/apiaxle/_posts/2012-04-07-signing-requests.md

 # {{page.title}}

-At the cost of a small performance hit, Api Axle supports the signing of requests.
+At the cost of a small performance hit, ApiAxle supports the signing of requests.
 Here's how to use and set them up:

 ## What makes up a signed request